 Massachusetts’ first weekend of online sports betting landed the Bay State in the top five busiest states in the country for total geolocated transactions.

 Data compiled by GeoComply identified 8.1 million geolocation transactions by 406,400 player accounts during the March 10-12 launch weekend.
 A geolocation transaction occurs at various stages of a user registering and placing a bet with legally regulated online sportsbooks, including signing on to a sportsbook and placing a bet.

-Massachusetts online sports betting currently has six operators: FanDuel, DraftKings, BetMGM, Caesars Sportsbook, WynnBET and Barstool Sportsbook.
+There are currently six Massachusetts online sports betting apps: FanDuel, DraftKings, BetMGM, Caesars Sportsbook, WynnBET and Barstool Sportsbook.
 More will launch in the coming months, with a full capacity for online operators set at 15.

 The GeoComply data represents some of the most useful comparative numbers available about the MA launch until the Massachusetts Gaming Commission submits official revenue data.
 That will come on April 17, PlayMA has learned.

 With a population of 7.1 million people, Massachusetts ranks 15th in the country for total population.
 However, in terms of sports betting prowess, the Bay State outpaced similarly populated states that offer legal sports betting to land itself in the top five.